andreubotella/csswg-auto-build/README.md

 It would be interesting to detect build warnings and errors, and automatically file an issue on the w3c/csswg-draft repo.
 How to deduplicate warnings and errors, though?

+Maybe only build the specs that have changed.
+But then, if we do detect build warnings and errors, that detection wouldn't work for old specs using outdated cross-references, or for warnings introduced by a newer Bikeshed version.